 The United States have not followed these or any similar precedents.
-When Mr. Roberts alludes to the "geographical and maritime situation of Spain" as presenting the necessity for her action in June, 1861, the undersigned is forced to admit that the geographical and maritime sitnation of a neutral power may become a controlling consideration in deciding its attitude towards parties engaged in a civil conflict, within the limits of another power.
-The United States have felt and still feel the force of this consideration, in its bearing upon the pending conflict in But in this connection the undersigned is compelled to ask himself the question, whether the scene of conflict in the southern States was nearer to the possessions of Spain, in 1861, than the scene of the present conflict is to the territory of the United States; and he fails to see that the maritime situation of Spain was as intimately affected by the civil war in the United States, as the maritime situation of the United States is affected by that which rages in the neighboring island of Cuba.
-Digitized by Google arms and within sixty-six days from its date.
+When Mr. Roberts alludes to the "geographical and maritime situation of Spain" as presenting the necessity for her action in June, 1861, the undersigned is forced to admit that the geographical and maritime situation of a neutral power may become a controlling consideration in deciding its attitude towards parties engaged in a civil conflict, within the limits of another power.
+The United States have felt and still feel the force of this consideration, in its bearing upon the pending conflict in Cuba.
+But in this connection the undersigned is compelled to ask himself the question, whether the scene of conflict in the southern States was nearer to the possessions of Spain, in 1861, than the scene of the present conflict is to the territory of the United States; and he fails to see that the maritime situation of Spain was as intimately affected by the civil war in the United States, as the maritime situation of the United States is affected by that which rages in the neighboring island of Cuba

 The civil war in Cuba has continued for a year; battle after battle has been fought, thousands of lives have been sacrificed, and the result is still in suspense.
-But the United States have hitherto resisted the considerations which, in 1861, controlled the action of Spain, and determined her to act upon the occurrence of a single bloodless conflict of
+But the United States have hitherto resisted the considerations which, in 1861, controlled the action of Spain, and determined her to act upon the occurrence of a single bloodless conflict of arms and within sixty-six days from its date.